 Vitamin B12 and Your Liver

-Your hepatologist, a doctor who specializes in the digestive tract, can run a test if they suspect you are low.
-Sometimes it can be confusing when you are diagnosed with hepatitis C and have a high viral load.
-That is because the symptoms of low B12 looks suspiciously close to symptoms of having the hepatitis C virus growing n your liver.
-Let’s look at the symptoms of low levels, as well as how to get some more B12 into your life.
+Your hepatologist, a doctor who specializes in the liver, can run a test if they suspect you are low in B12.
+Sometimes, it can be confusing when you are diagnosed with hepatitis C and have a high viral load.
+That is because the symptoms of low B12 looks suspiciously close to symptoms of having the hepatitis C virus growing in your liver.
+Let's look at the symptoms of low levels, as well as how to get some more B12 into your life.

 They add it in to make it easy.
 If you are vegan, or prefer to eat a lower meat protein, you will have to find other options.
 Even though B12 is not found in plants, you can easily find it in other foods.
 Many breakfast cereals and food bars have added B12 to fortify it.
 It’s easy to check the label to make sure you are getting enough.

 Some foods are also fortified with vitamins such as B12, including...